Trademark Registration in India

 In simpler terms, a trademark means a brand or logo which represents your business.

 It is a visual symbol in the form of a word, signature, a device, or a label or numerals or combination of colours applied to articles of commerce to distinguish and indicate to the purchasing public that is a good manufactured or otherwise dealt in by a particular person as distinguished from similar goods dealt or manufacture by other persons to identify their products and/or services.
-Trademark registration consultant in Jaipur laurels your product with an exquisite trademark that makes it superior to other products.
+Trademark registration in India laurels your product with an exquisite trademark that makes it superior to other products.

-Trademark registration consultantsare highly competent in providing trademark consulting services and they are well-acquainted with all the lawful needs that are important for trademark registration under Trade Marks Act, 1999.
+Trademark registration consultants are highly competent in providing trademark consulting services and they are well-acquainted with all the lawful needs that are important for trademark registration under Trade Marks Act, 1999.

-Legal Requirements for Trademark Registration
+Legal Requirements for Trademark Registration in India

 The legal requirements for registering a trademark under the Trade Marks Act, 1999 are as follows: